VME forever? Could be – it’s lasted 40 yearsStory

 Persons says some of the reasons VME persists is that “there are many military programs and industrial control programs that remain reliant on VME because it is good enough and any change would have major impacts to their systems.
 One factor that has driven the continued use of VME is the difficulty of replacing backplanes and cabling in existing designs – it is very costly to remove the chassis and recable.”

 That reliance holds true for VME power supplies as well.
 “We do not see much demand on new platforms for VME or Compact PCI.
-But there is a sizable installed base that will need servicing for quite a while,” says Rob Russell, vice president of product marketing at Vicor in associate editor Emma Helfrich’s feature, titled “Small but mighty: challenges in military power supply design” on page 20.
+But there is a sizable installed base that will need servicing for quite a while,” says Rob Russell, vice president of product marketing at Vicor in associate editor Emma Helfrich’s feature, titled “Small but mighty: challenges in military power supply design,” also in our November/December 2020 issue.